Legal status of fictional pornography depicting minors

 Legal frameworks around fictional pornography depicting minors vary depending on country and nature of the material involved.
-Laws against production, distribution and consumption of child pornography generally separate images into three categories: real, pseudo, and virtual.
-Pseudo-photographic child pornography is produced by digitally manipulating non-sexual images of real children to create pornographic material.
-Virtual child pornography depicts purely-fictional characters (for example, lolicon manga).
+Laws against production, distribution, and consumption of child pornography generally separate images into three categories: real, pseudo, and virtual.
+Pseudo-photographic child pornography is produced by digitally manipulating non-sexual images of real minors to make pornographic material (for example, deepfake pornography).
+Virtual child pornography depicts purely fictional characters, including drawn (for example, lolicon manga) or digitally (AI) generated.
 "Fictional pornography depicting minors", as covered in this article, includes these latter two categories, whose legalities vary by jurisdiction, and often differ with each other and with the legality of real child pornography.